arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-11.md

 Solutions to this exercise can be found in the `intro/exercises/quiz-game/part-11` module.
-Note: the Heroku application name must be unique.
+Note 1: the Heroku application name must be unique.
 So, you will not be able to re-use the same name used in the solutions.
 Note 2: solutions have no Travis file.
 You can just look at the root one in  this whole repository.